CQC Interview Questions for "Registered Managers"

 Q. How do you involve service users in changes to your practice?

-Q. How does your practice show that it takes into account of equality, diversity and human rights issues?
+Q. How does your practice show that it considers equality, diversity, and human rights issues?

 You may want to include disability access, hearing loops, large print or braille leaflets, and leaflets in other languages or interpreters.